Farmers' protest in Brussels – tear gas fired at demonstrators

 Photo: Marius Burgelman/AP/TT

-The tear gas was used just before lunchtime near the European Parliament where scores of tractors had lined up to demonstrate their anger, reports the newspaper La Libre .
-Already this morning, water cannons were used to remove protesters from the area that had been cordoned off.
+The tear gas was used at lunchtime on Thursday near the European Parliament where scores of tractors had lined up to demonstrate their anger, reports the newspaper La Libre .
+Masked protesters set fire to car tires and smashed windows.

-The dissatisfaction concerns both the essentially completed free trade agreement with the Mercosur countries Brazil, Argentina, Paraguay, Uruguay and Bolivia, but also the EU Commission's proposal for the next long-term budget.
+The dissatisfaction concerns both the essentially completed free trade agreement with the Mercosur countries Brazil, Argentina, Paraguay and Uruguay, as well as the EU Commission's proposal for the next long-term budget.

-"It is clear that the Commission has failed to create predictability by reducing the earmarked budget for agriculture," writes MEP Emma Wiesner (C) in a comment.
+“It is clear that the Commission has failed to create predictability by reducing the earmarked budget for agriculture,” wrote MEP Emma Wiesner (C) in a comment.

 In the Mercosur resistance, the farmers have the support of countries such as France, Italy, Hungary and Poland.
-On the other hand, Germany, Sweden and Spain, for example, are among the agreement's supporters – as is the EU Commission.
+On the other hand, Germany, Sweden and Spain are among the agreement supporters.

 The EU and the Mercosur countries – Brazil, Uruguay, Argentina and Paraguay – have been negotiating a free trade agreement since 1999.